hugosal/Zostera-marina-IBM/README.md

 ```
 A progress bar should be displayed, and at the end, print a *Success* message.

 The output of a simulation will be created in a directory named output.
 The output is comprised of a .dat file, an optional mp4 file, and a CSV file.
 The .dat file contains the meadow at the end of a simulation, and this file can be used to run a new simulation.
 The mp4 file is an animation of the development of the meadow.
-The CSV file contains the internode length of the phytomer comprising a sample of 20 randomly sampled individuals of the meadow.
+The CSV file contains the internode length of the phytomer comprising a sample of 20 randomly sampled individuals of the meadow for each timestep.
 The data can be analyzed with the supporting .R files.

 ## Notes
 The model uses pseudo-random number generators.
 The number seed is set in the file *Zostera_model.py*.